XPCShell tests

 Creating a new test directory

 If you need to create a new test directory, then follow the steps here.
-The test runner needs to know about the existence of the tests and how to configure them through the use of the xpcshell.ini manifest file.
+The test runner needs to know about the existence of the tests and how to configure them through the use of the xpcshell.toml manifest file.

 Creating a new test in an existing directory